-1. In the upcoming year, does the state anticipate any changes in: Synar sampling methodology ☐ Yes ⊠ No Synar inspection protocol ☐ Yes ⊠ No If changes are made in either the Sy nar sampl ing methodology or the Synar inspect
+1. In the upcoming year, does the state anticipate any changes in:

+Synar sampling methodology Yes 🔀 No Synar inspection protocol Yes No No

 If changes are made in either the Synar sampling methodology or the Synar inspection protocol, the state is required to obtain approval from CSAP prior to implementation of the change and file an updated Synar Survey Sampling Methodology (Appendix B) or an updated Synar Survey Inspection Protocol (Appendix C), as appropriate.